Menu

 Academic Program Area Focus: Cultural Foundations of Education

-Susan Thomas is Assistant Professor of Cultural Foundations of Education.
+Susan Thomas is Associate Professor of Cultural Foundations of Education and a Senior Research Associate with the South Asia Center.
 Trained as an educational anthropologist, her work exists at the intersection of international education, migration studies, and critical university studies, with a particular emphasis on South Asia and South Asian diasporas.

 Education